Smart Planet Association

 Get InvolvedDonate

-The SPA is a nonprofit organization that brings together stakeholders, representing a variety of interests, who are working to ensure a safe, healthy, resilient and intelligently inter-connected planet for the benefit of current and future generations.
+The SPA is a nonprofit organization that brings together stakeholders representing various interests who are working to ensure a safe, healthy, resilient, and intelligently interconnected planet for the benefit of current and future generations.

 Mission